lpmdiaz/3D-SFS/README.md

 ### Unix

-On Unix machines, you can install and compile the software by doing:
+On Unix machines, you can install and compile the software by doing

 	git clone https://github.com/lpmdiaz/pop3D
 	cd pop3D
 	make

+If needed, you can remove the compiled files by doing

+	make clean

 ### Other operating systems